yesyinka/blog_source/pelican/content/99-scala-problems-09-pack-consecutive-duplicates.markdown

 ## The recursive solution

-The tail recursive solution is easier to write than any other solution.
+The tail recursive solution is easier to write than the standard recursive one.
 The resulting list we are building is a `List[List[A]]`, while the remainder is just a plain list `List[A]`.

 The first case is straightforward.
 The second case extracts an element from the list and, if the result is empty of the result doesn't contain that element, appends a new list.
 Pay attention: we have to check `res.last.head` since `res` is a list of lists.
 So `res.last` is the last list we put into `res` and its head is the repeated element.
 Obviously the same thing is accomplished by checking `res.last.last`, since this algorithm packs together equal values.
 The third case covers the situation in which the extracted element is already in the last list or `res`, so we have to modify this latter.
 To do this we separate `res` in `res.init` and `res.last`, append `h` to `res.last` (`res.last:::List(h)`) and merge again the two pieces.